MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - There's a dependency on centralized NVAs and granular routing.

-- For regional deployments, primarily use the hub-and-spoke topology.
+- For initial deployment, use a pair of hub-and-spoke topologies across two regions for redundancy.
 Use landing zone virtual networks that connect with virtual network peering to a central hub virtual network for the following scenarios:

-  - Cross-premises connectivity via ExpressRoute.
+  - Cross-premises connectivity via ExpressRoute enabled in two different peering locations

   - VPN for branch connectivity.